nabill/edo/HappyTravel.Edo.DirectApi/README.md

 #### Booking cancellation policies
 When you cancel a booking, there might be a cancellation penalty, depending on the date.

-The cancellation penalty rate varies from 0 to 100 percent and is defined for each date.
+The cancellation penalty rate varies from 0 to 100 percent and depends on the date.
 This data is available at the booking evaluation step.

 ## Payments flow
 The API supports only the credit flow, either prepaid or contracted.

-Payments for bookings are charged from the agency account, which is replenished by the Accounts team, based on payment documents or your contract.
+Payments for bookings come from the agency account.
+The Accounts team adds money to your account, based on payment documents or your contract.

 You can access the account balance using the agent application on [HappyTravel.com](https://happytravel.com).